wrideout/dotzsh/README.md

     # Create symlinks
     $ ln -s ~/.zsh/zshrc ~/.zshrc
     $ ln -s ~/.zsh/zshenv ~/.zshenv

+You may also optionally install fzf, which is included:

+    $ ./fzf/install

 Once installation is complete, ~/.vim may be treated as a regular git repository, and therefore updated as such.
 The zshrc file included in the